bytesiz3d/bytesiz3d/README.md

 # Welcome!
 ## About me
 I'm Abdelrahman Farid, an aspiring Computer Engineer.
 I'm based in Cairo, Egypt.
-I graduated from Cairo University – Faculty of Engineering, Computer Engineering department in July 2022.
+I graduated from Cairo University – Faculty of Engineering, with a BSc. in Computer Engineering in July 2022.

 I like Chess, Bodybuilding, and Cinema.
 I'm highly competitive, and I attribute most of my success to my insatiable desire to improve.
 I'm always looking forward to working on exciting and challenging projects.